stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 Nights atmosphere; and in the winding ways and exotic skyline of Cairo, the Bagdad of Haroun-al-Raschid seemed to live again.
-Guided by our Baedeker, we had struck east past the Ezbekiyeh Gardens along the Mouski in quest of the native quarter, and were soon in the hands of a clamorous cicerone who&mdash;notwithstanding later developments&mdash;was assuredly a master at his trade.
+Guided by our Baedeker, we had struck east past the Ezbekiyeh Gardens along the Mouski in quest of the native quarter, and were soon in the hands of a clamorous cicerone who--notwithstanding later developments--was assuredly a master at his trade.
 Not until afterward did I see that I should have applied at the hotel for a licenced guide.
-This man, a shaven, peculiarly hollow-voiced, and relatively cleanly fellow who looked like a Pharaoh and called himself &ldquo;Abdul Reis el Drogman&rdquo;, appeared to have much power over others of his kind; though subsequently the police professed not to know him, and to suggest that
+This man, a shaven, peculiarly hollow-voiced, and relatively cleanly fellow who looked like a Pharaoh and called himself  "Abdul Reis el Drogman ", appeared to have much power over others of his kind; though subsequently the police professed not to know him, and to suggest that
-reis   is merely a name for any person in authority, whilst &ldquo;Drogman&rdquo; is obviously no more than a clumsy modification of the word for a leader of tourist parties&mdash;  dragoman.
+reis   is merely a name for any person in authority, whilst  "Drogman " is obviously no more than a clumsy modification of the word for a leader of tourist parties--  dragoman.

   Abdul led us among such wonders as we had before only read and dreamed of.
-Old Cairo is itself a story-book and a dream&mdash;labyrinths of narrow alleys redolent of aromatic secrets; Arabesque balconies and oriels nearly meeting above the cobbled streets; maelstroms of Oriental traffic with strange cries, cracking whips, rattling carts, jingling money, and braying donkeys; kaleidoscopes of polychrome robes, veils, turbans, and tarbushes; water-carriers
+Old Cairo is itself a story-book and a dream--labyrinths of narrow alleys redolent of aromatic secrets; Arabesque balconies and oriels nearly meeting above the cobbled streets; maelstroms of Oriental traffic with strange cries, cracking whips, rattling carts, jingling money, and braying donkeys; kaleidoscopes of polychrome robes, veils, turbans, and tarbushes; water-carriers